bbc/psammead/packages/utilities/moment-timezone-include/README.md

 plugins: [new MomentTimezoneInclude({ startYear: 1990, endYear: 2025 })],
 ```

 This does two things.
 Firstly it removes all timezones from the moment-timezone package so that they can be included individually.
 It also specifies the date range of the specifically included timezone data.
-If `startYear` isnt provided it defaults to the earliest availile data and likewise if `endYear` isnt included it includes all known future data.
+If `startYear` isn't provided it defaults to the earliest available data and likewise if `endYear` isn't included it includes all known future data.

 ## Usage - Include specific timezones